ramusbucket/Hackig-Database/README.md

 The database is constantly updated and everyone can send personal commands.
 Enjoy.

+### The basic scripts that are part of story of this project can be foud here: https://github.com/ddarix/knxcommand/

 # Release history

 v 4.1 -- addedd support for cli and download page